 I was moved.
 Most of the pictures were official scout meetings (master Chan was chairman of hundreds of things, including the Scouts of Hong Kong), nice but nothing special from a martial point of view.
 But two of them are jewels, because they have been taken in 1969 at the first official meeting of the Hon Kong Chinese Martial Arts Association Ltd. of which master Chan was founder and chairman.
 The first one shows him during his inauguration speech:

 and the second one shows the full original committee.
-Master Chan is the sixth from left, first row, but if you look carefully you will recognise another person in the second row, the fifth from left: master Ip Man.
+Master Chan is the sixth from left, first row, but if you look carefully you will recognize another person in the second row, the fifth from left: master Ip Man, who by the way had a friendly relationship with master Chan.

 The funny detail: I had not noticed the “Chan Hon Chung meets Ip Man” connection in this picture until recently, while showing some old pictures to my Hung Kuen nephew Luca Nachiro: he immediately noticed the famous Wing Chun master in the back row and pointed at him enthusiastically.